YazanSneneh/reading-notes/lab1-read.md

 # first: Markdown
- 1. Mark down is a lightweight text format render page as html page.
+ 1. Marup up language lightweight format and give me control on text and render it as html page.
  2. the extention of markdown is either **.md** or **.markdown**

 ### Why I use it ?